 Dreams have the capacity to guide, heal, comfort, and inspire.
-Like a wise counselor or sage they navigate us through any storm of life, help us work through fears and insecurities, plan new ventures, and understand the unique contribution we make to the world.
-Every invention, work of art, piece of music, or book originated first in a dream.
-Dreamwork Uncovered approaches dreams from a spiritual, non-religious perspective explaining why we dream-essentially to work through karma, debt, sins, fears, insecurities, self-esteem issues, anything that prevents us from moving forward in life or evolving.
-For example, if someone is afraid of their boss, they may experience frequent dreams where their boss chases or pursues them before they develop the courage to stop running from their issues.
-If they’re afraid of confronting their boss they may practice and rehearse this in a dream before doing it in physical life.
+Like a wise counsellor or sage they navigate us through any storm of life, help us work through fears and insecurities, plan new ventures, and understand the unique contribution we make to the world.
+Every invention, work of art, piece of music, or book, originated first in a dream.
+Dreamwork Uncovered approaches dreams from a spiritual perspective explaining why we dream–essentially to work through karma, debt, sins, fears, insecurities, self-esteem issues, anything that prevents us from moving forward in life or evolving.
+For example, if someone is afraid of their boss, they may experience frequent dreams where their boss chases or pursues them.
+If they’re afraid of confronting their boss they may practice and rehearse this in a dream before enacting it in physical life.
 If they want to tell their boss off, they may do it forcefully in the dream state, releasing pent up emotions, without risking losing their job!
 The second important function of dreams is to help us carry out our destiny or dharma, the unique contribution we make to the word.
-Whether our contribution is to write, music, paint, teach, fly planes, sell houses, nurse, or write computer software, dreams assist in every endeavor.
-Life has little fulfillment or meaning unless we discover ways to give back to humanity or be of service, and dreams are vital in helping us make this possible
+Whether our unique contribution is music, painting, teaching, flying planes, selling houses, nursing, landscaping, or writing computer software, dreams assist in every endeavour.
+Life has little fulfillment or meaning unless we discover ways to give back to humanity or being of service, and dreams are vital in helping us make this possible

 I wrote Dreamwork Uncovered because I believed dreams were never meant to be the sole domain of psychologists, psychoanalystics, or academics.
-It grew from my experience of working with dreams for nine years with my students at St. Augustine Secondary School in Brampton.
+It grew from my experience of working with dreams with my students at St. Augustine Secondary School in Brampton over nine years.
 I’m incredibly grateful to all my students who shared their dreams and innate wisdom with me.
 Our research together became the subject of my doctoral thesis on dreams, and when it was completed I wanted to write an easy to understand book or manual for deciphering the meaning of dreams.
 This understanding can take place without years of formal training.
-I’ve found after only a week or two most people are unlocking the valuable insights contained in their dreams.
+I’ve found after only a week or two, most people are unlocking the valuable insights contained in their dreams.
 Several features of Dreamwork Uncovered make it unique.

 Intent is Full-Enlightenment Ultimately dreams are preparing us for enlightenment or self-realization–the process where we transcend our physical bodies and do not need to return to countless incarnations on earth.
 Achieving enlightenment was never meant to be the domain of saints or mystics; it is available to everyone who truly seeks.
 This fully enlightened state is explained in detail and how dreams guide us towards this process.